 Rule 6: Admission of Attorneys.

-An applicant may seek admission to the bar of this Court by either:
+An applicant who has been approved for licensing under Rule 7 may seek admission to the bar of this Court by either:

-(2) filing with the Clerk an application for admission by affidavit.
+(2) filing with the Clerk of the Supreme Court an application for admission by affidavit.
 Such application shall contain:

 (3) The documents submitted by the applicant shall demonstrate that he or she possesses the necessary qualifications for admission.
 Upon the applicant’s taking the oath or affirmation and paying the fee therefor, the Clerk shall issue a certificate of admission.
 The fee for admission to the Bar of this Court shall be fixed by the Court.
 Applications may be filed in the offices of the Clerk at Nashville, Knoxville, or Jackson.